skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Thanks to InvncblGrlnd for wiping the floor with this challenge by getting a 54-minute lead, thus proving that it's even possible to complete without skipping FMVs!
 And of course, **thanks for the videos**; very cool!
 * Thanks to KADFC for his Max Stats Guide; the formulae and lists were useful for creating stat strategies.
 * Thanks to Kamy41 for discovering that the Black Mage in Gizamaluke's Grotto does **not** in fact disappear and can still be fought for the final bell even on Disc 4.
 Yet another discovery almost a decade after this guide was begun.
-* Thanks to layzee for pointing out that impressing 100 nobles on the Japanese version of the game rewards only 881 Gil, as opposed to 10,000, and that only 3 Ribbons can be obtained altogether - Stiltzkin doesn't give you one.
+* Thanks to layzee for pointing out that impressing 100 nobles on the Japanese version of the game rewards only 881 Gil, as opposed to 10,000, and that only 3 Ribbons can be obtained altogether &ndash; Stiltzkin doesn't give you one.
 * Thanks to letao for being the one to finally put the max stats issue to rest with his comprehensive analysis of stat maxing and the resulting best set-ups, without which we would never be certain whether the ones we were using were really the best. **Huge thanks for the excellent work**!
 * Thanks to Louis1980 for improving Zidane's, Quina's Strength-Oriented and Amarant's stat set-ups, as well as for simplifying the set-ups for Zidane Path D, Freya Path D, Quina Magic-Oriented and Quina Balanced.
 Also, thanks for the explanation of the **pause** trick, for a better way of preparing Zidane for Lucky Seven on the Conde Petie Mountain Path, for suggesting to move the fight against Amdusias to a more opportune time, and for a few other minor corrections.
 Finally, a big thanks for uploading yet another, possibly the best, master run of this challenge!
 * Thanks to Magical_Moogles for a **ton** of discussion on fighting Ozma for the Robe of Lords, for being the go-to source for all things **Combined**, and for providing very in-depth data about Tetra Mater card arrow arrangements.